 My wife and I have recently rejoined the camping fraternity with an updated set of wheels and a touring caravan.
 With luck and reasonable conditions I aim to spend more time mobile and on ‘research’ rather than writing.

-My creative hands will continue to be full because I’ll be working for the Katya Cumming brand, which notably is seeing more attention than my work in recent times.
+My creative hands will continue to be full because I’ll be working for the brand produced for my pseudonym, which is seeing more attention than my work in recent times.
 It’s a strange feeling, to be successful anonymously.
-The stories are fun to write and when I last peeked at Katya’s website there was mention of a two-part novel, an anthology, and three novellas.
+The stories are fun to write and when I last peeked at the website there was mention of a two-part novel, an anthology, and three novellas.